LEGO496/F3DO/README.md

 ## How was this bot created?

-This bot was created with 'discord.js'.
+LEGO_496 created this bot, with help of a friend called DmmD.
+This bot was created with discord.js